klesun-productions/klesun-productions.github.io/entry/public_personal/interview_plan.md

             console.error(message);
             throw new Error(message);
         }
-        // pattern holds the string value of height=5 example output from the plan const scale = height / pattern.length;
+        // pattern var holds the string value of height=5 example output from the plan const scale = height / pattern.length;
         for (const patternRow of pattern) {
             let scaledRow = patternRow